sphinx-labs/chugsplash-foundry/docs/getting-started.md

 anvil
 ```

-In another terminal window, run the following command to execute your deployment:
+In another terminal window, run the following command to deploy your upgradeable contract:

 ```
 forge script script/MyFirstProject.s.sol